Is Tijuana worth visiting?

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-But you can still visit Tijuana safely.
-As long as you do research and take necessary precautions, you should have no problem enjoying the best of this city.
+You can still visit Tijuana safely.
+As long as you take necessary precautions and follow common sense, you should have no problem enjoying the best of this busy border city.

-Tijuana is safe for tourists as long as you stay in areas like Avenida Revolucion, and Plaza Rio and avoid unfamiliar neighborhoods and outskirts of the city, where drime is likley to happen.
+Tijuana is safe for tourists, as long as you stay in areas like Avenida Revolucion, Zona Rio, and Playas, and avoid unfamiliar neighborhoods and outskirts of the city, where crime is more likely to happen.

 Tijuana, Baja California

-Tijuana is the largest city in Baja California that has one of the highest homicide rates in Mexico, a grim statistic that contributes to the poor image of the city.
-However, you can still visit Tijuana safely, if you follow precautions.
+Tijuana is the largest city in Baja California that has one of the highest homicide rates in Mexico, but you can still visit Tijuana safely, if you take safety precautions.

-Downtown Tijuana might remind you more of the United States than Mexico, because of countless signs in English, prices listed in dollars, and familiar chains like Costco and Walmart.
+Downtown Tijuana might remind you more of the United States than Mexico because of countless signs in English, prices in dollars, and big chain stores like Costco and Walmart.
+Many street vendors and people working in the service industry will speak English to you, but don’t worry, most of them are friendly and just trying to make a living.

 Why is Tijuana so dangerous?